Social media is one of the most powerful tools a business can use to market itself.

 These allow you to save time by scheduling posts, and include content calendar functions to plan a weekly strategy that is timely and relevant to your audience.

-This lets you to focus on real-time moments that happen in your business and gives your social media the ideal mix of content to keep people engaged.
+This lets you focus on real-time moments that happen in your business and gives your social media the ideal mix of content to keep people engaged.

 Create a social media policy